ralucas/nodejs-hashing/README.md

 Okay, so we've got the client-side hashing and we're posting it to the server-side

 ### Server-side
-So, we'll create a very basic Express server (I simply copied their boilerplate server from the site).
+So, we'll create a very basic Express server.
 We then need to add some middleware:
 * Body-parser --- Parsing middleware--- `npm install body-parser --save`
 * Morgan --- Logging --- `npm install morgan --save`